Octopus Energy

 When you sign up, Octopus connects to your EV via its vehicle API (Tesla, BMW, Mercedes, Volkswagen, and others are supported) or through a compatible smart charger.
 You set your departure time and desired charge level in the Octopus app, and the system automatically schedules charging during the cheapest periods.
 With a compatible charger like the Ohme Home Pro, the charger communicates directly with Octopus to request additional off-peak slots beyond the standard 6-hour window.

 For Tesla owners specifically, the vehicle API integration means your Tesla communicates directly with Octopus — no special charger required.
-However, pairing with an Ohme charger unlocks the most aggressive off-peak scheduling.
+However, pairing with an Ohme charger enables the most aggressive off-peak scheduling.

 Who It Suits